 - Access: Mobile and desktop

 Zero commission on US and global shares from your mobile and desktop app.

 CMC Markets has among the lowest fees in South Africa for global shares.
 The platform offers two account options, one for share trading and one for CFD trading.
 With CMC’s stock trading account, you get zero brokerage on stocks from US, UK, Canada and Japan, as well as Australian shares starting at $9.90 (about R148), plus you can apply to trade options.

 - Inactivity fee: 0

-- Products: Global shares, options, managed funds, forex, commodities, warrants
+- Products: Global shares, options, managed funds, forex, commodities, cryptocurrency

 - Access: Desktop or mobile app

 Trade over 18,000 stocks from 46 different markets, including Australia, the United States, China and Japan.

 Saxo Capital Markets has one of the biggest global stock offerings South Africa, with users able to trade on up to 36 global exchanges.
 Similar to Robinhood, you can trade a mix of stocks (including options), ETFs, forex, commodities and cryptocurrency markets.